samsheffield/Advanced_3D_Game_Design/docs/week7.md

 ## Demo: Shader Graph Basics

-This is going to be a very hands-on demo. _Does anyone need a video?_ Written notes are available [here](https://docs.google.com/document/d/1qq5yT-cnaDWIxLLKKZai80sQuUc1zlCgxOHJWUPoDRY/edit?usp=sharing).
+This is going to be a very hands-on demo. _Does anyone need a video?_

 ### Demo Materials
 - I'll upload the Shader Graph exmaples here once we finish the demo.
 Need to clean up the fire example with properties.